cryptobuks1/paytokensd/README.md

 * Address

-	The `address` action displays the details of of all transactions involving the Counterparty address which is its argument.
+	The `address` action displays the details of of all transactions involving the Worldparty address which is its argument.